tutek1/DTLabs/02_Player/lab02.md

 ## Better Camera - Raycast, Shapecast
 Duration: hh:mm:ss

 Right now if you move the camera, it can go inside of objects and walls.
-This is can be fixed by **raycasting**.
+This can be fixed by **raycasting**.
 Raycasting is the process of shooting a ray from a given position in a given direction until it reaches a **physics object** or its **maximum distance**.

 We will use **raycasting** to shoot a ray from the `CameraPivot` to the `Camera3D` and if any object is in the way, we will set the camera offset to that point.